 Rick Brown’s Eclipse Countdown provides an easy way to get a countdown for your current location using a mobile device.

 Safe Eclipse Viewing

-WARNING!Never look directly at the sun during the eclipse or at any other time!
+WARNING!Never look directly at the sun during the partial phases of the eclipse without eye protection!

 The only time when it is safe to look at the sun is DURING the 1 or 2 minutes of totality, when the sun is entirely hidden by the moon.

 Hyde Observatory is giving away free eclipse viewing glasses.
-Stop by Hyde on any Saturday evening to get your glasses (Limit one pair per person).
-Also, glasses will be available for sale at Rockbrook Camera or you can buy them online through Amazon.
+Stop by Hyde on any Saturday evening to get your glasses (while supplies last; limit one pair per person).
+Also we have heard that glasses will be available for sale at local camera stores or you can buy them online through Amazon.
 We recommend the glasses from Thousand Oaks or Rainbow Symphony since they are known to be reputable suppliers with high quality standards.